 We encourage applicants to prepare for the medical interview.

-Bond University's Medical Interview Training session, the date of which is to be determined, is usually held early to mid February 2019.
+Bond University's Medical Interview Training session, the date of which is to be determined, is usually held mid February 2020.
 Register early to secure your spot, we only accept a small number of students.

 Bond University MMI questions and Bond University medicine interview dates can also be viewed via the Bond University School of medicine website.